LSSTDESC/sn_pipe/README.md

    - on Mac: source setup_release.sh Mac
 ```
 - The release (automatically) chosen may be found in the current_release.yaml file.

-**Important : you have to make this setup prior to any operation described below**
+**Important : you have to make this setup prior to any use of the pipeline**

 ###  Installation